cjakabos/portfolio-web/TESTING.md

 ```

 - This check guards the `Dockerfile_FE` services against missing Linux SWC and Tailwind oxide entries.
 - The AI monitor uses a separate Dockerfile fallback for Rollup native bindings.
+Keep that fallback in place unless the monitor lockfile becomes reliably multi-platform in CI and nightly container builds.